ganeshanavale/HR_Analytics_Dashboard/README.md

 # HR_Analytics_Dashboard

 The HR Analytics Dashboard project, utilizing Power BI, is centered on analyzing employee attrition within an organization.
 The goal is to identify patterns, trends, and factors contributing to employee turnover.
 By harnessing HR data and the capabilities of Power BI, the project aims to provide HR professionals with valuable insights, empowering them to make informed decisions and implement targeted strategies to reduce attrition rates.

 # Data Gathering:

 Importing raw data .csv file into Power BI & transform to Power Query editor for cleaning and data processing.

-# Data Cleaning and Processing:
+# Data Preparation:

 To ensure accurate results, we cleaned up the data by addressing missing values and standardizing formats.